 5. Break things down into bite-sized chunks

-My youngest was the master at this strategy when he was little.
+My youngest was the master of this strategy when he was little.
 He’d come into the kitchen and say, “Mummy, hold my hand”, followed by “Mummy, come with me” as he led me up the stairs, then, “Mummy, look up there” as he pointed to his top shelf, before finally asking, “Mummy, could you get that toy down for me, please?”

 Your customers will appreciate this approach too.
 If you make it easy to buy from you by explaining what they need to do, how they need to do it and when, you’ll create a painless experience for them that will keep them coming back for more.